Sunday, October 21, 2018

 Tribe Unknown

-Slowly the confederacy fell apart, and La Salle's dream of an Indian empire vanished as the allies of The Illinois left Fort St. Louis.
+Slowly, the confederacy fell apart, and La Salle's dream of an Indian empire vanished as the allies of Illinois left Fort St. Louis.
 Even The Illinois was divided.
-About 1688, Tonti related that there were eighty cabins of Illinois Indians living on the Kankakee River, and before 1687 the Cahokia and Tamaroa - numbering more than sixty cabins - had returned to their villages along the Mississippi River eight leagues below the mouth of the Illinois River.
-However, The Illinois was still a power to be reckoned with, and in 1688 Tonti was able to send 800 warriors against the Iroquois.
+About 1688, Tonti related that there were eighty cabins of Illinois Indians living on the Kankakee River, and before 1687, The Cahokia and Tamaroa - numbering more than sixty cabins - had returned to their villages along the Mississippi River eight leagues below the mouth of the Illinois River.
+However, The Illinois was still a power to be reckoned with, and in 1688, Tonti was able to send 800 warriors against the Iroquois.
 They left in March and drifted back to Fort St. Louis in groups of ten or twenty up to the end of September, having killed or captured sixty Iroquois.
-Armand Louis de l’Om Darce, Baron de Lahontan, said that in 1688 The Illinois were frequently seen along the shores of Lake Huron, where the Iroquois hunted.
-Evidently, The Illinois was killing small hunting parties of Iroquois who were far from home, and in 1690-1691 the Ottawa joined The Illinois in fighting the Iroquois in the region of the Great Lakes.
+Armand Louis de l’Om Darce, Baron de Lahontan, said that in 1688, The Illinois were frequently seen along the shores of Lake Huron, where the Iroquois hunted.
+Evidently, The Illinois was killing small hunting parties of Iroquois who were far from home.
+In 1690-1691, the Ottawa joined The Illinois in fighting the Iroquois in the Great Lakes region.
 However, The Illinois had lost control of Lake Michigan; their activities were limited to harassing their stubborn enemies.
 To the south, The Illinois were fighting the Osage - a tribe with whom they were sometimes friendly.

 In May of 1693, the chiefs of the Peoria and Kaskaskia journeyed westward to seek an alliance with the Missouri and Osage Indians.
-It would seem that the Iroquois, a relentless foe, were still making inroads into the Illinois County, although from 1687 until 1701, they were largely occupied in defending themselves from the attacks of the French and their Indian allies.
+It would seem that the Iroquois, a relentless foe, were still making inroads into the Illinois County.
+However, from 1687 until 1701, they were largely occupied in defending themselves from the attacks of the French and their Indian allies.

 Little is known of The Illinois from 1694 until 1696; in the latter year, a missionary, who was stationed at Peoria, reported that he had baptized 2,000 of The Illinois, but he does not report the size of the village, and many of these conversion accounts appear to have been greatly exaggerated for the eyes of the Jesuit authorities in Canada.
 The Tamaroa in 1697 had two villages close to the site of Fort de Chartres, west of the present town of Prairie du Rocher.
 In this same year, the Michigamea were settled on what is probably known today as Apple Creek on the west bank of the Mississippi.
 Although the Iroquois do not seem to have raided these Illinois groups living on the Mississippi, the Sioux constantly threatened their depleted ranks.